browser icon

 If you love gnocchi, look no further!
 Located in the River Park area on Carlson Drive, Mamma Susanna’s is an Italian gem.
 The gnocchi with the gorgonzola cheese sauce is A-MAZING!!
 This is the tastiest gnocchi dish I have ever had.
 It comes with a salad and focaccia bread as well.
 They also serve other delicious Italian dishes and pizzas, but I can’t pull myself away from the gnocchi.
 The atmosphere is cozy and nicely decorated, the staff is friendly, and this is a good place for a casual dinner to a romantic meal.

-Mamma Susanna’s is only open for dinner Tuesday-Thurs from 4-8pm, Fri-Sat from 4-9pm, and Sundays from 3-8pm.
+Mamma Susanna’s is only open for dinner Tues-Thurs from 4-8pm, Fri-Sat from 4-9pm, and Sundays from 3-8pm.
 Reservations are recommended.

 Old Spaghetti Factory